 \subsection{AllReduce Opertaion}

 In distributed SGD, worker node $i\in\{1,\dots, W\}$ samples a mini-batch data, computes local gradient $g $ with back-propagation.
-Typically, they synchronize these gradients with \textit{ring AllReduce} to updates the model parameters.
-Most high performance distributed DNN training systems deploy AllReduce to achieve the speed records~\cite{ben2019demystifying, peng2019generic, fan2021dapple}.
+Typically, they synchronize these gradients with \textit{ring AllReduce} to update the model parameters.
+Most high-performance distributed DNN training systems deploy AllReduce to achieve the speed records~\cite{ben2019demystifying, peng2019generic, fan2021dapple}.
 Fig.~\ref{fig:collective_comm} (a) illustrates an example of a reduce step in the ring AllReduce for three devices.
 Each GPU worker partitions its gradient into $ W $ parts, such as $ \{a_0, b_0, c_0\} $, then each part are reduced across all workers by $ W-1 $ summation steps.
-Thus, only the data structure that can be added up support AllReduce.
+Thus, only the data structure that can be added up supports AllReduce.